Uninett/Argus/docs/user-manual.rst

 Access detailed incident view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Alternative 1:

 1. Click on an incident row in the *Incidents* table.

-   2. Detailed incident will appear in a pop-up window.

--  Alternative 2:

-   1. Click on one of the icons under *Actions column* in the
-      *Incidents* table.

 2. App will redirect you to the incident’s page.

 Work with incidents table
 ~~~~~~~~~~~~~~~~~~~~~~~~~